matthewpalmer/matthewpalmer.github.io/_posts/2015-02-04-how-to-create-sublime-text-2-plugin-package.markdown

 6. Switch back to your `Markdown Links.py` file, and replace its contents with the following.
 Save the file.

+{% highlight python %}
 import sublime, sublime_plugin, re

 class MarkdownLinksCommand(sublime_plugin.TextCommand):
   def run(self, edit):
     # Extracts reference-style links from Markdown text
     # The matching links are inserted at the cursor location
     content = self.view.substr(sublime.Region(0, self.view.size() - 1))
     # * a string in square brackets
     # * an optional space
     # * word characters in square brackets (captured)
     matches = re.findall(r"\[[^\]]*\] ?(\[\w+\])", content)
     currentPosition = self.view.sel()[0].begin()
     self.view.insert(edit, currentPosition, ":\n".join(matches) + ":")
+{% endhighlight %}

-      A quick run through (skip if you like):
+  A quick run through of the code (skip if you like):

   1. `import` the necessary modules—the two sublime modules for access to the API and `re` for regular expressions.
   2. `MarkdownLinksCommand` is the name of the class.
 Note that this name has to correspond to `markdown_links` (under the key `command`) in the file `Default.sublime-commands`.
 Strip `Command`, convert camel-case to underscores, and make everything lowercase to get from the class name to the command.
   3. `self.view.substr` with this region gets the contents of the currently active document, from the first character to the last.
   4. Extract the matches from the contents.
   5. Insert the matches, inserting colons and new lines, at the current cursor location.

-7. Now you should be able to run your command.
+Now you should be able to run your command.
 Open up a Markdown file with some reference links, hit Command + Shift + P, and search for ‘Extract Markdown Reference Links’.

 ![search][search]